Danielle is a freelance teacher and writer, originally from the UK, but currently travelling all around the world.

 For this reason, it is vital to be clear with your host about what you want and need from the accommodation.
 Make sure that they understand the importance of not being interrupted in any way during the specific hours that you are working.
 If access to the modem is in a communal space, it might be best to avoid booking this particular place.

 Another consideration here is the general noisiness of the neighbourhood.
 I once had to work in a room about ten metres from an actual honest to goodness circus.
 Every night at eight o’clock, right in the middle of my classes, they would start belting out music from the loudspeaker atop the Bog Top!
-In another place, I was about twenty metres away from a twenty-four-hour construction site!
+In another place, I was about 20 metres away from a 24-hour construction site!

 Noise-cancelling headphones are useful pieces of kit, but they can only do so much.
 Ensure you not only ask your host about the neighbourhood but also check the reviews to find out other peoples’ experiences.